ianjure/todo-app/README.md

 ## 🔥 Raze – Compete.
 Complete.
 Dominate.

-**Raze** is a **competitive workflow app** that boosts productivity through **global ranking**.
+**Raze** is a **competitive workflow platform** that boosts productivity through **global ranking**.
 Users can create tasks, track progress, and compete for the top spot on the leaderboard.
 It’s designed to make work more engaging and efficient.

 ***